mozilla/data-docs/src/datasets/search/search_clients_daily/intro.md

 If you're querying this dataset from re:dash, heavily limit the data you read using `submission_date` or `sample_id`.

-#### Accessing the Data

-Access to `search_clients_daily` is heavily restricted.
-You will not be able to access this table without additional permissions.
-For more details see the [search data documentation].

 <!--
 #### Further Reading
 -->

 [search data documentation]: ../../search.md